 Spondon Archive is pleased to publish this book, which we feel goes beyond the bounds of local history and is of interest to anyone who cares about our industrial heritage.

-There are a number of further books in various stages of completion, with work in hand on a history of the Guides, local pubs and Celanese.
+There are a number of further books in various stages of completion, with work in hand on a history of the Guides, and Celanese.